KrajShuffle/Persister-Single-Cell-RNA-Seq-Data-Analysis/README.md

 To do so, I will analyze the single-cell RNA-seq data of 2 non-persister or parental replicates and 3 persister cell replicates.
 Since this dataset is available on NCBI as FASTQ files, I will need to extract the raw gene expression counts by creating Bash scripts definining data processing pipelines leveraging tools such as STAR ALIGNER and FeatureCounts.
 These Bash scripts enable me to submit my jobs to SLURM, which will allocate the required computational resources to execute my pipelines on the HPC (High Performance Computing) clusters.
 Lastly, I would like to thank Dr. Hannah Carter and her lab group who answered all of my questions, helped me debug issues, and made me a better researcher.

 ## Data Processing Workflow: FASTQs to Raw Gene Expression Counts
+As a preface, this is all work done on HPC clusters via SLURM and bash job scripts leveraging tools: STAR ALIGNER & FeatureCounts

+1. Downloading Raw Reads as FASTQs
+2. Aligning the FASTQs to the Reference Genome via STAR ALIGNER
+3. Obtaining Raw Counts of Gene Expression Levels via FeatureCounts

+## Data Processing Workflow: Normalization and Annotation of Raw Gene Expression Counts for Pathway Analysis
+To conduct the persister cell pathway analysis, I will be leveraging an R package called PROGENy, a pathway analysis tool that outputs pathway activity scores for the 14 major pathways responsible for cell growth, cell survival, celluar stress response, etc. This tool is essentially a matrix containing 100 ***Core Pathway Responsive Genes*** (identified from 568 perturbed pathway experiments) for each of the 14 pathways.
+Each of these ***Core Pathway Response Genes*** have their respective Z-score determined from these perturbed pathway experiments.
+The user provides a dataframe with genes identified by their HGNC symbols as the index and the normalized gene expression counts for each of the replicates in the respective replicate columns.
+The output will be 14 pathway scores (representing activity usage within the replicate) Z-score normalized along each of the pathways, giving insight into usages of the pathways relative to the different replicates.

+1. Filter out genes with 0 reads across all replicates (2 non-persister and 3 persister)
+2. Convert current Ensembl IDs to HGNC symbols for all genes
+3. Combine gene expression of genes with multiple Ensembl IDs
+4. Apply a Variance Stabilizing Transformation to normalize the gene expression data
+5. Use normalized data for PCA to confirm replicates
+6. Transform data into suitable input for PROGENy
+7. Create heatmap of outputted pathway activity scores from PROGENy